romanf-dev/actinium/doc/arch.md

 peripheral memory.
 Interrupts are not directly accessible and should be redirected to channels as messages by the kernel part of application if needed.
+To avoid situation when interrupt handler cannot allocate new message it is recommended to mask the corresponding interrupt line when the pool is empty.